OSGeo/OSGeoLive-doc/en/quickstart/gmt_quickstart.rst

   gmt makecpt -Chaxby -T50/160/10 -Z > elevation.cpt

 You can experiment with other colortables, see `man gmt makecpt` for a complete list.

-For our shaded relief example we need to specify how the color intensity is distributed along the grid.
+For our shaded relief example we need to specify show how the color intensity is distributed along the grid.
 To do so, we will compute the directional derivative, or gradient, from our grid using the `grdgradient` command.
-In `grdgradient` we will use the `-Ne` flag to normalize the output using a cumulative Laplace distribution and the `-A` flag Azimuthal direction for a directional derivative.
+In `grdgradient` we will use the `-Ne` flag to normalize the output using a cumulative Laplace distribution and the `-A` flag for Azimuthal direction for a directional derivative.

 ::

   gmt grdgradient geo_elevation.gmt -Ne0.8 -A100 -fg -Ggradient.nc

-The output is a netCDF file which can then be used as color intesity by the `grdimage` command as follow:
+The output is a netCDF file which can then be used as color intensity by the `grdimage` command as follow:

 ::